 This massive dirt crater created by the artist was over two meters deep and stretched to all corners of the white-walled gallery space, measuring approximately nine by eleven meters.

-Viewers described the experience of the work as ‘thrilling’, as they stood at the edges of the hole, looking into the now natural-looking landscape created within the gallery.
-The work begs the question both of what the tole of the traditional gallery space is, and what constitutes art being worthy to be exhibited in such a space.
+Viewers described the experience of the work as “thrilling”, as they stood at the edges of the hole, peering into the natural-looking landscape created within the gallery.
+The work critically engages with questions surrounding the role of the traditional gallery space and the kind of art that is deemed worthy to exhibit in such a space.

 Infinity Mirrored Room – The Souls of Millions of Light Years Away (2013) by Yayoi Kusama